 Love her or loath her, there’s no escaping the Iron Lady’s iconic status as the architect of modern Britain.
 Rich or poor?
 Remain or Leave?
 This is still a divided nation.
-In fact, it was during the last months of her premiership that the long march to Brexit began.

 Yet as Orwell’s biographer, D J Taylor, has pointed out